Jayland Walker's funeral follows days of protest in Akron - NewsBreak

 Jayland Walker's funeral follows days of protest in Akron

-AKRON, Ohio — (AP) — Hundreds of people filled a theater and passersby honked their horns in sympathy as family and friends shared their memories of Jayland Walker, the 25-year-old Black man killed in a hail of police gunfire in Akron, at his funeral Wednesday.
+AKRON, Ohio (AP) — A funeral service is scheduled Wednesday for Jayland Walker, the 25-year-old Black man killed in a hail of police gunfire in Akron, Ohio, which declared a citywide day of mourning after days of protests over his death.

-Mourners passed his open casket during the viewing at the Akron Civic Theatre, some attendees wearing T-shirts that said “Black Lives Matter” or “Zero Threat, Zero Violence, Justice for Jayland.”

-“When I think about Jayland, I think about someone who had the biggest heart,” said Robin Elerick, Walker's cousin, one of the speakers.
-“He was so sweet and so authentically genuine and that's what I'll always remember about him.”

 Walker was killed June 27 at the end of a vehicle and foot chase that followed an attempted traffic stop.
 He wasn't armed when he was shot, but authorities said Walker had fired a shot from his car 40 seconds into the chase.
 Police body camera footage released by the city on July 3 shows Walker wearing a ski mask, jumping out the front passenger door of his still-moving car and then running into a parking lot.